 The framework is presented in Algorithm~\ref{alg:SMA}.
-We now describe the main ideas behind this framework.
+We choose both $\rvN_1$ and $\rvN_2$ to be first-order methods.
+Let us describe the main ideas behind this framework.
 From~\eqref{eq:bound_abs_Delta}, we observe that $\Delta(x,\lambda)\le \Delta_\rho(x,\lambda)+\rho B_{\omega,\Lambda}$.
 Therefore, if there exists a primal-dual pair $(x,\lambda)\in\calX\times\Lambda$ such that the smoothed duality gap $\Delta_\rho(x,\lambda)$ is small, then with a small smoothing parameter $\rho$, the duality gap $\Delta(x,\lambda)$ will also be small.
 This leads us to develop a framework that ``sufficiently'' reduces both the smoothed duality gap and smoothing parameter in each iteration.
-Indeed, in step~\ref{step:update_mu} of Algorithm~\ref{alg:SMA}, the smoothing parameter $\rho_k$ is reduced by a factor of $(1-\tau_k)\in(0,1)$.
-The same factor is also used to interpolate the primal and dual iterates (cf.\ steps~\ref{step:interp_dual1},~\ref{step:interp_primal} and~\ref{step:interp_dual2}).
-As a key difference with the smoothing frameworks for bilinear SPPs (e.g.,~\cite{Nest_05,Nest_05b}), our framework does not require the sub-problems~\eqref{eq:hdualF} and~\eqref{eq:hprimalF_sm} to be solved exactly.
-Instead, we only need the inexact solutions satisfying certain accuracy criteria (involving parameters $\gamma_k$ and $\eta_k$; cf.~\eqref{eq:approx_lambda_1},~\eqref{eq:approx_x} and~\eqref{eq:approx_lambda_2}).
+Indeed, in step~\ref{step:update_mu} of Algorithm~\ref{alg:SMA}, the smoothing parameter $\rho_k$ is reduced by a factor of $\tau_k\in(0,1)$.
+The same factor is also used to do interpolation of the primal and dual iterates (cf.\ steps~\ref{step:interp_dual1},~\ref{step:interp_primal} and~\ref{step:interp_dual2}).
+In contrast to the smoothing frameworks for bilinear SPPs (e.g.,~\cite{Nest_05,Nest_05b}), our framework does not require the sub-problems~\eqref{eq:hdualF} and~\eqref{eq:hprimalF_sm} to be solved exactly.
+Instead, we only need inexact solutions satisfying certain accuracy criteria (involving the parameters $\gamma_k$ and $\eta_k$; cf.~\eqref{eq:approx_lambda_1},~\eqref{eq:approx_x} and~\eqref{eq:approx_lambda_2}).
 In principle, such solutions can be computed via any first-order method.
-(For the implementation details, we refer readers to Section~\ref{sec:solve_subproblem_det}.)
-From the description above, we see that the success of our framework hinges upon the proper choices of $\tau_k$, $\gamma_k$ and $\eta_k$, which ensure the reduction of the smoothed duality gap $\Delta_{\rho_{k}}(x^k,\lambda^k)$ in each iteration, and simultaneously decrease $\rho_k$ (cf.\ Section~\ref{sec:conv_analysis_det}).
+(For the implementation details, we refer to Section~\ref{sec:solve_subproblem_det}.)
+The success of our framework hinges upon the proper choices of $\tau_k$, $\gamma_k$ and $\eta_k$, which ensure the reduction of the smoothed duality gap $\Delta_{\rho_{k}}(x^k,\lambda^k)$ in each iteration, and simultaneously decrease $\rho_k$ (cf.\ Section~\ref{sec:conv_analysis_det}).

-\subsection{Solving sub-problems}
+\subsection{Solving Sub-problems.}